-23. Had Plaintiffs and Class members known that the Cigna Defendants would evade the legally required process for reviewing patient claims and delegate that process to its PXDX algorithm to review and deny claims, they would not have enrolled with Cigna.

-24. The Cigna Defendants knowingly committed unfair and deceptive acts or practices with a frequency indicating a general practice in violation of California Insurance Code, § 790.03.

-25. The Cigna Defendants' review system of California insureds' claims undermines the principles of fairness and meaningful claim evaluation, which insureds expect from their insurers.
+- 29. Had Plaintiffs and Class members known that the Cigna Defendants would evade the legally required process for reviewing patient claims and delegate that process to its PXDX algorithm to review and deny claims, they would not have enrolled with Cigna or at most would only have paid less for it. - 30.
+The Cigna Defendants knowingly committed unfair and deceptive acts or practices with a frequency indicating a general practice in violation of California Insurance Code, § 790.03. - 31.
+The Cigna Defendants' review system of California insureds' claims undermines the principles of fairness and meaningful claim evaluation, which insureds expect from their insurers.